godotengine/godot-website/collections/_article/dev-snapshot-godot-4-1-dev-4.md

 With the release of Godot 4.1 dev 4 we are closing the [feature merging phase](/article/release-management-4-1/), and the project enters a "feature freeze".
 This means that the next official build is going to be the first beta of 4.1, and starting with that release we are only going to be focusing on bug fixes and documentation improvements.

 We've been very happy with how the outlined release schedule has been coming to live, and we think that after 3 months of development Godot 4.1 is turning out to be a significant improvement to 4.0.
 If you have a chance, please give this and the following pre-release builds a test.
-With your help we hope to iron out remaining bugs and publish the stable version in early July.
+With your help, we hope to iron out remaining bugs and publish the stable version in early July.

 The feature freeze starts now, but before that Godot contributors have managed to finalize a few more highly requested and important features.
 So what are they?